madetech/handbook/roles/software_engineer_1.md

 ## What experience are we looking for?

-All of our Software Engineers are trained first as an [Academy Engineer](academy_engineer.md) within our 12 week Academy programme.
+All of our Software Engineers are trained first as an [Academy Software Engineer](academy_software_engineer.md) within our 12 week Academy programme.
 We don't currently hire people into this role without them first going through our Academy.

 ## What we will provide you